IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 - [Android Initialization](#android-initialization)
 - [Code Samples](#code-samples) -->

+You can use the UID2 SDK for Android to facilitate the process of performing the following activities:

+- Generating or establishing client identity using UID2.
+- Retrieving advertising tokens on iOS devices for bid stream use.

 You can use the UID2 SDK for Android to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens on Android devices for use in the bid stream.

 The following Android-related plugins, and associated documentation, are also available.